Loading page content, please wait...

 Are you an Indigenous applicant interested in being paired with a mentor through the I-AM-RCMP mentorship program?

-Once you apply to become a police officer, confirm that you meet the basic requirements, and you self-identify as First Nations, Inuit, or Métis you’ll have the option to be paired with a mentor through the program.
+Once you apply to become a police officer, confirm that you meet the basic requirements, and you self-identify as First Nations, Inuit, or Métis, you'll have the option to be paired with a mentor to guide you through the application process.
+While the program is formally offered after an application is submitted, you can contact a recruiter and request to be matched with a mentor sooner so you can feel supported, inspired, and excited to apply.

 Date modified: